 So far about 2,500 kinds of plant species have been counted, including around 420 kinds of orchids.
 Remarkable are the fig trees, including the Banyan tree that eventually kills its host tree.
 The dense forest with its many fruits and flowers attracts a lot of birds, monkeys and other animals.

-Monteverde means ‘green mountain’ in Spanish, and it was founded by American religious society the Quakers.
+Monteverde means green mountain in Spanish, and the nature reserve was founded by American religious society the Quakers.
 They headed into the forest at the start of the 20th century, looking for peace and unspoilt nature.
 They wanted to preserve God’s nature and bought the park in 1972.
 These days it’s a shining example of modern preservation, and it’s still privately owned.